NynaSunner/NynaSunner.github.io/about.md

 ---
 {% include img.html image="/assets/img/laptop-gin.webp" class="pic l-float center" style="width:40%;max-width:20em;" alt="Gintoki from Gintama sitting with a laptop, propping his head" caption="He's just like me frfr" %}

 Heya!
 You can call me <abbr tabindex="0" title="Pronounced nee-nah">Nyna</abbr>!
-I go by [they/them](https://en.pronouns.page/they%26they/them/themself) pronouns ([él/ella](https://pronombr.es/%C3%A9l%26ella) in spanish)
+I go by [they/them](https://en.pronouns.page/they%26they/them/themself) pronouns ([él/ella](https://pronombr.es/%C3%A9l%26ella) in spanish).

-I'm a lazy ass junior web dev who lives in Spain, who prefers front-end dev and does almost exclusively vanilla JS, PHP, and CSS (Bootstrap is evil).
-So far I've only worked doing website layouts and I want to learn more about web design because, as you can see, I suck balls at it 😔
+I'm a lazy ass junior web developer who lives in Spain.
+I've studied JS, PHP, CSS, and SQL, but so far my only work experience has been making website layouts so I don't have many programming skills.
+I prefer front-end dev and coding as vanilla as possible.

-Some of my hobbies are playing videogames, messing with FL Studio, bashing my head against a wall trying to learn about website design, modding, translating things for no reason, and getting into weird places online to find cool stuff
+Some of my hobbies are playing videogames, messing with FL Studio, bashing my head against a wall trying to learn about website design, modding, translating things for no reason, and getting into weird places online to find cool stuff.

-My native language is spanish, I learnt english mostly on my own so please correct me if I say anything wrong
+My native language is spanish.
+I learnt english mostly on my own, so please correct me if I say anything wrong.

-I'm usually just chillin' so don't hesitate to hit me up, though I'm awful at trivial talk so please don't DM me if you don't have a conversation topic or a question, also please [don't just say "hi"](https://nohello.net/) (because I'll think you're a scammer and ignore you) and [don't ask to ask](https://dontasktoask.com/)
+I'm usually just chillin' so don't hesitate to hit me up, though I'm awful at trivial talk so please don't DM me if you don't have a conversation topic or a question, also please [don't just say "hi"](https://nohello.net/) (because I'll think you're a scammer and ignore you) and [don't ask to ask](https://dontasktoask.com/).

 ## Some of my interests

 **<u>Current fixation(s)</u>:** <abbr tabindex="0" title="Those are Fire Emblem Genealogy of the Holy War, and Fire Emblem Thracia 776">the Jugdral FE games</abbr>, Palworld, Dungeon Meshi

-Black star ★ means I'm currently obsessing about it<br>
+Black star ★ means I'm currently obsessing about it.<br>
-White star ☆ means I'm more interested in it <abbr tabindex="0" title="And thus I'm more likely to obsess about it soon">than usual</abbr>
+White star ☆ means I'm more interested in it <abbr tabindex="0" title="And thus I'm more likely to obsess about it soon">than usual</abbr>.

 <details open="">
 	<summary class="bigsummary">Biggest interests</summary>